Ranked-choice voting in the United States: Alaska, 2022–present

 In the 2020 Alaska elections, voters approved Measure 2, which replaced party primaries with a nonpartisan jungle primary, in which the top 4 candidates advance to a general election that uses instant-runoff voting.
 This system is now used for all state, federal, and presidential elections (except presidential primaries, which continue to be partisan).
 The first election using the system was held on August 16, 2022, and elected Democrat Mary Peltola to Congress over Republicans Sarah Palin and Nick Begich.

 In 2024, Alaskans voted on a measure to repeal the ranked-choice voting system and return to partisan primaries.
 Following an extended vote count, the measure narrowly failed by a margin of 737 votes, keeping the ranked-choice voting system in place.
+Another measure seeking to repeal the ranked-choice voting system gathered enough signatures to appear on Alaska ballots in 2026.

 Hawaii, 2023–present

 On June 17, 2022, Hawaii Governor David Ige signed Senate Bill 2162 into law allowing for the use of instant-runoff voting for the special election of federal and county council offices.
 Special elections in Hawaii have candidates of all parties appear on the same ballot.
 Before the change to instant-runoff voting, the winner was whoever received a plurality of votes, unique among states.
-The bill's author, State Senator Karl Rhoads, expressed support for the usage of instant-runoff voting in special elections stating: "You often get a long list of people who are running and what it results in if it’s just the plurality winner, you can get a winner with 10% of the vote, and that doesn’t really truly reflect the will of the people [in] that district".
+The bill's author, State Senator Karl Rhoads, expressed support for the usage of instant-runoff voting in special elections stating: "You often get a long list of people who are running and what it results in if it's just the plurality winner, you can get a winner with 10% of the vote, and that doesn't really truly reflect the will of the people [in] that district".

-District of Columbia, 2024–present
+District of Columbia, 2026–present

 In November 2024, the District of Columbia voted for Initiative 83 or the Make All Votes Count Act of 2024, which will allow registered independents to participate in party primaries and implement ranked choice voting in all presidential, federal, and district elections by 2026.